vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore/sales-associate-code.md

   ]
 }
 [/block]
-- <strong>Validation only on Master Data</strong>: the following regular expression doesn't have any mask applied on the JS file, which means that the system will proceed with the Master Data's validation.
+- **Validation only on Master Data**: the following regular expression doesn't have any mask applied on the JS file, which means that the system will proceed with the Master Data's validation.
 [block:code]
 {
   "codes": [